nownabe/golink/doc/PRD.md

 ### Components

-Golink consists of four components, Chrome extension, Goto, API, and Console.
+Golink consists of four components, Chrome extension, Redirector, API, and Console.
-Goto, API and Console are deployed to Google App Engine for each company or for each user.
+Redirector, API and Console are deployed to Google App Engine for each company or for each user.
 A host `golink.example.com` used below is an example host for a user's own URL for Golink backends.

 #### Chrome Extension

-Golink Chrome extension redirects `http://go/linkname` to `https://golink.example.com/goto/linkname`.
+Golink Chrome extension redirects `http://go/linkname` to `https://golink.example.com/linkname`.
 Golink also provides a popup interface to create a new golink to the URL of the current tab, and to list golinks related to the URL.

 The host for each user can be configured in extension's option.

-#### Goto
+#### Redirector

-Goto is hosted on `https://golink.example.com/goto/`.
+Redirector is hosted on `https://golink.example.com/`.
-Goto is responsible for redirecting users' requests to true URLs.
+Redirector is responsible for redirecting users' requests to true URLs.

 #### API